gshipley/enterprise_training/EnterpriseManual.md

 ##**Configuring DNS resolution on the node**

 We need to configure the node host to use the BIND server that we have installed and configured on the broker application host.
 This is a fairly straight forward process by adding the IP address of the broker application host to our */etc/resolv.conf* on the node host.
-Edit this file and the following line making sure to use the correct IP address of your broker application server.
+Edit this file and add the following line, making sure to use the correct IP address of your broker host:

-**Note: Execute the following on the node host.**
+	nameserver 10.4.59.x

-	nameserver 10.x.x.x
+**Note: Perform this change on the node host.**

 ##**Configuring the DHCP client and hostname**